subsquid/docs/tutorial/create-a-simple-squid.md

 git clone git@github.com:<account>/squid-template.git
 ```

-For reference on the complete work, you can find the entire project [here](https://github.com/RaekwonIII/squid-template/tree/crust-integration-demo).
+For reference on the complete work, you can find the entire project [here](https://github.com/RaekwonIII/squid-template/tree/crust-integration-demo) - TODO(USE A PROPER LINK).

 ### Run the project